All Episodes

 We do that for you here on the EIB network.

-Rush Limbaugh with talent on lawn from God.
+Rush Limbaugh with talent on loan from God.

-What the story is saying is that we, the voters just too dumb to understand this.
+What the story is saying is that we, the voters, just too dumb to understand this.

-Trent Lott doesn't usually answer his Senate phone himself, but when angry callers are burning up the lines, as they are over this week's debate about uh immigration, the Republicans' number two Senate leaders picked up to hear what they've got to say.
+Trent Lott doesn't usually answer his Senate phone himself, but when angry callers are burning up the lines, as they are over this week's debate about immigration, the Republicans' number two Senate leaders picked up to hear what they've got to say.

 A lot of the talk is misinformation, he says.

-Talk radio and the blogs were blasting the compromise bill, which includes a guest worker program, blah, blah, blah, blah, blah.
+Talk radio and the blogs were blasting the compromise bill, which includes a guest worker program, blah, Lott said, yeah, I've talked to one caller for 15 minutes.

-They can expect large angry mobs of their constituents.
+They can expect large, angry mobs of their constituents.

 I've never seen this degree of disparity between lawmaker and the electorate.